intermine/im-docs/docs/get-started/test-data.rst

 uniprot
 """"""""""""""""

-UniProt XML with protein information and sequences from !SwissProt and Trembl.
+UniProt XML with protein information and sequences from SwissProt and Trembl.
 Downloaded from: http://www.ebi.ac.uk/uniprot/database/download.html and filtered on taxon id 36329.

 gene_ontology
 """"""""""""""""